qmcs/qmcs.github.io/README.rst

 Generate the HTML version of a blog locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Wow, you can get a local version of the blog:
+Now, you can get a local version of the blog:

 .. code-block:: bash